droidengineer/goldparser-rs/README.md

 Grammars that can be parsed by the LR algorithm, might not be able to be parsed by the LALR algorithm.
 However, this is very rarely the case and real-world examples are few.
 The number of states eliminated by choosing LALR over LR is sometimes huge.
 The C programming language, for instance, has over 10,000 LR states.
 LALR drops this number to around 350.

 Typically, the LR / LALR parsing algorithms, like deterministic finite automata, are commonly represented by using a graph - albeit a more complex variant.
-For each token received from the scanner, the LR algorithm can take four different actions: Shift, Reduce, Accept and Goto.
+For each Token received from the scanner, the LR algorithm can take four different actions: Shift, Reduce, Accept and Goto.

-For each state, the LR algorithm checks the next token on the input queue against all tokens that expected at that stage of the parse.
-If the token is expected, it is "shifted".
-This action represents moving the cursor past the current token.
-The token is removed form the input queue and pushed onto the parse stack.
+For each state, the LR algorithm checks the next Token on the input queue against all Tokens that expected at that stage of the parse.
+If the Token is expected, it is "shifted".
+This action represents moving the cursor past the current Token.
+The Token is removed form the input queue and pushed onto the parse stack.

 A reduce is performed when a rule is complete and ready to be replaced by the single nonterminal it represents.
-Essentially, the tokens that are part of the rule's handle - the right-hand side of the definition - are popped from the parse stack and replaced by the rule's nonterminal plus additional information including the current state in the LR state machine.
+Essentially, the Tokens that are part of the rule's handle - the right-hand side of the definition - are popped from the parse stack and replaced by the rule's nonterminal plus additional information including the current state in the LR state machine.

 When a rule is reduced, the algorithm jumps to (gotos) the appropriate state representing the reduced nonterminal.
 This simulates the shifting of a nonterminal in the LR state machine.